 There are almost as many national “holidays” that lend themselves to content as there are days in a year.
-Planning content around days as nonsensical as National Donut Day (June 5) or as important as tax day (April 15) or election day (November 3) gives your business a unique vantage point when it comes to the news cycle.
+Planning content around days as nonsensical as National Donut Day or as important as Tax Day or Election Day gives your business a unique vantage point when it comes to the news cycle.

 The sky’s the limit when it comes to this type of content.
 You can even take into account holidays such as Black Friday, Labor Day, and Memorial Day and use them to your advantage.
 Which stories are relevant?
 What type of data can you gather that will play well in a local news market?

 We’ve tackled this sort of day for a number of clients with great results.
-Most recently, we took advantage of everyone’s least favorite day of the year: tax day.
-By analyzing search volume of terms related to tax filing in cities across the country, we were able to determine which cities were home to the biggest procrastinators.
-This played well because the topic was both local and timely.
+One of the most successful ways we’ve leveraged a holiday for content is with our annual research into tax procrastinators.
+By analyzing the search volume of terms related to tax filing in cities across the country, we determined which cities were home to the biggest procrastinators.
+This topic plays well because it is both local and timely.

 Content focused on more-acknowledged holidays are sure to play well in the news cycle.
 Halloween, Thanksgiving, and Christmas are some of the major holidays that we’ve seen earn a lot of media attention, most often when the topics are directly related to the holiday itself.